 When you’ve said or done something that weighs on your conscience, you might try to explain away the guilt.
 The following issues could keep you from clearing your conscience:

-- Knowing that the ones you offended were wrong too
+Knowing that the ones you offended were also wrong

 You may feel that the other party is responsible for most of the offense—say 90% of the wrong.
 You feel that since he is “more guilty” in the situation, he should make the first move toward restoring the relationship.
 Thus, you justify your actions and make excuses for not taking responsibility for them.